How many people have you funded out of Uganda?

 I am a [LGBTQ] person.
 Will you please help me to get out of Uganda?!

-Friends Ugandan Safe Transport Fund doesn’t respond to individual requests for funding or assistance.
+Friends Ugandan Safe Transport Fund doesn’t respond to individual requests for funding or assistance or help getting out of Uganda.
 We do not make decisions about who is helped, how and when.
-We – based here in Olympia, Washington – do nothing on the ground in Uganda; all the real work is being done by Africans for Africans – by the people we call the conductors.
+We are based here in Olympia, Washington – do nothing on the ground in Uganda; all the real work is being done by Africans for Africans – by the people we call the conductors.

 LGBTQ people find them on their own by word of mouth.
 We can’t tell you how because we don’t know.
 They choose who goes, when they go and in what order, the routes utilized, the interim destination, the choice of way-stations, transportation, and lodging.
-Each of them works with other organizations (NOT us) and individuals who provide housing, food, medical, psychosocial, legal, and visa services.
+They work with other organizations (NOT us) and individuals who provide housing, food, medical, psychosocial, legal, and visa services.
 They are responsible for ensuring that the people in their care are delivered to a SAFE place.

 Also, we cannot connect you with these leaders for their own security, as we know that there are people seeking them to do them harm because of this work they do.
 They are putting their own lives and welfare at great risk to help others and we will not disclose their identity.
 They work independently, so some of them do not know the others and that is for all their protection.